 The excitement never stops!
-This was to be our first serious attempt to see a western crowned pigeon.
+This was to be our first serious attempt to see a western by: Florens See you Tomorow morning crowned pigeon.
 These monsters are about as big as pigeons get and I'd longed to see one.
 We were to go by boat to a site known by Arnold and Benny, well away from villages.
 We left at 0800, a little before our lunch could be organised.
 Or maybe we ate our lunch with breakfast?